$10,000 IN AWARDS—THE 2006 “HUMIES”—FOR

 criteria (see above) that the author claims that the work satisfies,

-(6) a statement stating why
+(6) a

-the result satisfies the criteria that the contestant claims (see the examples
+statement stating why the result satisfies the criteria that the contestant

-below as a guide to aid in constructing this part of the submission),
+claims (see the examples below as a guide to aid in constructing this part of

 (7) a full citation of the